rahmatputrawiranata/nestjs-logique-test/technical-test/readme.md

 4. Update the `.env` file with the necessary configuration values.

-## Running the Project

-1. Navigate to the `docker` folder:
+5. Install dependencies:
     ```bash
-    cd docker
+    yarn
     ```

-2. Build the Docker images:
+6. Run migration
     ```bash
-    docker-compose build
+    yarn mongo-migrate up
     ```

-3. Start the containers:
+## Running the Project on production environtment

+1. Navigate to the `root folder`

+2. Run build command

     ```bash
+    ./do.sh
+    ```

+## Running the Project on development environtment

+1. Navigate to the `nestjs-logique-test/technical-test/docker` folder:
+    ```bash
+    cd dev
+    ```

+2. Start the containers:
+    ```bash
     docker-compose up -d
     ```

-4. Access the project in your browser at `http://localhost:port`.
+3. Access the project in your browser at `http://localhost:port`.

-## Stopping the Project

-To stop the project and remove the containers, run the following command in the `docker` folder: